GdKent/Introduction-to-Deep-Learning/README.md

 4. Multi-Net: Multi-Modal Architectures
 5. License

-## Introduction to Neural Networks with Scikit-Learn and Pytorch
+## Introduction to to Deep Learning - Neural Networks with Scikit-Learn and Pytorch
 This goal of this project is to serve as a gentle introduction to neural networks (NNs).
-The code associated with this project is straightforward and is mostly meant to serve as a reference to working with NNs in Scikit-Learn and PyTorch.
+Further, the code associated with this project is straightforward and can serve as a reference to working with NNs in Scikit-Learn and PyTorch.
 As such, this project can be split into two parts: (1) NNs with Scikit-Learn and (2) NNs with PyTorch.

 The first part of this project starts by implementing a simple multi-layer perceptron (MLP, i.e., a fully-connected feed-forward NN) in Scikit-Learn on a simple tabular Loan Dataset.
 This consists of importing the dataset, performing simple visualizations and exploratory analysis, followed by training a simple MLPClassifier model in Scikit-Learn.
 It bears mentioning that none of the NNs in this project are hyper-parameter tuned to perfection, as the project is mainly meant to serve as a reference / introduction to the syntax and process of working with NNs.